LuisGMoralesRaya/ECommerceC2_Luis_Morales/wp-content/plugins/weglot/readme.txt

 == Frequently Asked Questions ==
 = Is Weglot Translate free? =
 Weglot Translate is a freemium plugin: it is free for small websites (under 2000 words) with one translation language.
 If you need more, you can upgrade.
-Details of our pricing can be found [here](https://weglot.com/pricing)
+Details of our pricing can be found [here]: (https://weglot.com/pricing)

 In any case, you can try Weglot free for 10 days.
 = Edit my translations =